 The translation was made by Deepl.

-I wish that my experiences could help someone else find out that they are not completely alone in the world with their thoughts after an accident or other tragedy in their life.
-That my sharing would help the loved ones of such people to understand them more and be able to relate to their situation at least a little.
-I've created a space on the site so that people with a similar fate, who may be looking for someone to talk to, can connect through comments.
-The fact that I was all alone and didn't have anyone around me who had a similar experience brought a profound loneliness to my life.
-Creating a space where I can help others with this part of healing is a big wish of mine.
-If you find the lyrics interesting and can think of someone to whom they could give something, I would be grateful for sharing.
+I wish my experiences could help someone else discover that they are not completely alone in the world with their thoughts after an injury or other life tragedy.
+That my sharing would help those close to such people understand them more and be able to relate to their situation a little.
+I have created a space on princova.com so that through comments, people with a similar fate who may be looking for someone to talk to can connect.
+You can also leave just an observation in the DISCUSSION that comes to mind as you read.
+Princova.com does not have social networks.
+But we can meet on my personal instagram: veronika_princova, which I partially dedicate to the book.
+If you find the texts interesting and can think of someone to whom they could give something, I would be grateful for sharing them.

 02